paucarre/stepper-kalman-filter/README.md

 # stepper-kalman-filter
-Kalman filter for angle filtering for stepper motor
+Kalman filter for angle filtering for stepper motor designed for AS5048A/B magnetic rotatory sensor.